Androidacy/WebviewManager-Module/README.md

 ## ETAs/ Versions

 This module downloads the latest browser and/or webview APK every time it is flashed.
 We will otherwise update when We have time.
-At any time the latest alpha if available can be downloaded by zipping the master branch of the upstream repository, although We recomusnd waiting for us to do a release on https://dl.androidacy.com, click in magisk modules then bromitewebview
+At any time the latest alpha if available can be downloaded by zipping the master branch of the upstream repository, although We recomusnd waiting for us to do a release on [the filehost](https://dl.androidacy.com}), click on magisk modules then bromitewebview

-If you use F-Droid, you can add the bromite official F-Droid repository to keep the app updated
+In addition, there may be third party ways to update any apps that can be installed with the module.
+We do not endorse nor create these ways!

 ## Changelog